dressupucla/Cleaning-preparing-data/openrefine/openrefine.md

 Reshape (i.e., Restructure) Data
 -----------------------------------------------------------

- Many datasets can be structured interchangeably between a "wide" or "long" format, and it is sometimes necessary restructure a wide dataset as a long one, as vice versa.
+ Many datasets can be structured interchangeably between a "wide" or "long" format, and it is sometimes necessary restructure a wide dataset as a long one, and vice versa.

 Example of a dataset in 'Long' Structure: